microsoft/WebTemplateStudio/docs/generated-apps/services/azure-appservice.md

 ## VSCode Extension for Azure App Service

-To manage *Azure App Service* you can use the [Azure App Service extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice), which is automatically installed with Web Template Studio.
+To manage *Azure App Service* you can use the [Azure App Service extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice), which is automatically installed with *Web Template Studio*.

 This extension helps you create, manage, and deploy your websites quickly.